Last updated on December 9th, 2017 at 07:56 pm

 Cumulative age relaxation: apart from mentioned limits SC/ST and OBC candidates will get cumulative age relaxation .
 In other words, age limits added in special cases .
 For example, if a person is OBC and ex service man, he will get 5+7=12 of extension.
 Hence, his upper age limit will be 42 years .

 The UPSC examination is considered as one of the toughest exams not only in India but also in the World itself .
-Every year UPSC conducts exams under prescribed syllabus .
-Having a clear idea of the UPSC syllabus and proper methodology of study will help aspirants to tackle the dream of clearing Civil Service Examination .
-Here is the list of syllabus as per UPSC .
+Every year UPSC conducts exams under prescribed IAS syllabus .
+Having a clear idea of the UPSC Syllabus or IAS Syllabus (2018 -2019 ) and proper methodology of study will help aspirants to tackle the dream of clearing IAS Examination .
+Here is the list of IAS Syllabus as per UPSC .

-UPSC Syllabus for Prelims General Studies paper -1
+UPSC IAS Syllabus for Prelims General Studies paper -1

 - Current affairs : This includes matters relating to current events, both national and international importance .